Middlesex College (New Jersey)

-Middlesex College, formerly known as Middlesex County College, is a public community college with its main campus in Edison, New Jersey.
-Founded by the Middlesex County Board of Elected Freeholders in 1964, the two-year college serves the needs of Middlesex County, as well as surrounding communities.
-The college also maintains two urban center campuses, one located in the Civic Square government and theatre district of New Brunswick and one in the city center of Perth Amboy.
-The current president of Middlesex College is Mark McCormick, who succeeded Dr. Joann LaPerla-Morales.
+Middlesex College (formerly Middlesex County College) is a public community college with its main campus in Edison, New Jersey, as well as two urban center campuses: one located in the Civic Square government and theatre district of New Brunswick and one in the city center of Perth Amboy.

+History

-The college is built on a portion of the former Raritan Arsenal, constructed in 1917 for the United States Army.
-The arsenal was closed in 1963, and in 1964, the county officially founded the college, naming Frank Chambers the first president to help design the new college.
-The school first opened its doors for classes in September 1966, with 1,500 students enrolled.
-In 2015, there were incidents of unexploded ordnance being found on campus suspected to be from the former arsenal.
+Middlesex County College was built on a portion of the former Raritan Arsenal, constructed in 1917 for the United States Army, and was closed in 1963.
+The college was founded by the Middlesex County Board of Elected Freeholders in 1964 to serve the needs of Middlesex County as well as surrounding communities.
+Frank Chambers was appointed the first president to help design the new college, with the first classes held in September 1966, and 1,500 students enrolled.

+Unexploded ordnance was found on campus in 2015 and suspected to be from the former arsenal.
+Mark McCormick succeeded Joann LaPerla-Morales as college president in 2019.
+The Board of Trustees voted in fall 2020 to change the name to Middlesex College to reduce perceptions of a "stigma attached to community colleges" and increase enrollment.
+While student sentiments were mixed, the change took effect January 1, 2021, and included new colors as well as a new mascot.